goschtl/zope/zope.release/trunk/src/zope/release/README.txt

   >>> from zope.release import upload
   >>> upload.DRY_RUN = True

+Usually we only need to upload the controlled packages file, since site script of the ``zope.kgs`` package will do the rest for us.

-  >>> upload.main((
+  >>> upload.main((cfgFile, 'download.zope.org:/zope-dev'))
-  ...     cfgFile, versionsFile, buildoutFile,
-  ...     'download.zope.org:/zope-dev'
-  ...     ))
   scp ...-cp.cfg download.zope.org:/zope-dev/...-cp.cfg
-  scp ...-versions.cfg download.zope.org:/zope-dev/...-versions.cfg
-  scp ...-buildout.cfg download.zope.org:/zope-dev/...-buildout.cfg

 Updating the Zope 3 Tree
 ------------------------

-Since we still want to create a Zope 3 source tree release, we need ot be able to update its externals using the information of the controlled packages file.
+Since we still want to create a Zope 3 source tree release, we need to be able to update its externals using the information of the controlled packages file.
 Since this script is clearly Zope3-specific, we need a new controlled packages config file that contains actual packages: